dragoon/dragoon.github.io/_posts/2013-01-23-pycharm-local-variable-type-declaration.md

     Sometimes is it useful to make
-        <b>PyCharm </b>know what type of variable you're using inside the function.
-For example, it
-        enables the <i>auto-complete</i> feature for the variable methods and quick navigation to the method source with Ctrl/Cmd + click.
+        **PyCharm **know what type of variable you're using inside the function.
+For example, it enables the <i>auto-complete</i> feature for the variable methods and quick navigation to the method source with Ctrl/Cmd + click.